KathTheDragon/Wyrm/README.md

 ```

 ### HTML Tags `%`
 HTML tags are the mainstay of HTML (and XML) documents, and it is important to format them correctly, a task Wyrm takes care of for you.
 There are three parts of the tag: the name; class and id shortcuts; and the attributes.
-The tag name can be any valid identifier (see below), and while XML allows `-` and `.` in tag names, these are forbidden by Wyrm.
-The tag name can also be omitted, and `div` will be assumed.
+The tag name can be any valid identifier (see below), and while XML also allows `-` and `.` in tag names (though their use is discouraged), these are presently disallowed by Wyrm.
+In the case of `.`, this is due to collision with class shortcuts, as described below. `-` may in the future be allowed.
+The tag name can also be omitted, and `div` will be assumed, due to the tag's high frequency in HTML.

 The tag name is followed by class and id shortcuts.
 These follow the CSS practice of specifying class names with a leading `.`, and id names with a leading `#`.
 These may optionally be preceded by a single space, but there must be no spaces after the `.` or `#`, or within the class or id names.
 Class and id names may contain any of the valid identifier characters, as well as `-`.